How To Source The Best Pre-Loved Looks, According To Expert Resellers

 "Scroll all the way to the bottom" — Danielle Mass, 25

-"Make sure you search for specific details, for example 'diamanté' or 'graphic print'.
-Key words like this help maximise your search," she says.
+"Make sure you search for specific details.
+For example, 'diamanté' or 'graphic print.'
+Keywords like this help maximize your search," she says.
 "Also when looking for vintage on online platforms, scroll all the way to the bottom.
 A lot of people look through the first few pages and forget about the rest so you can find some really good items there."

-Danielle also recommends searching for old label brands that are still around now for unique finds.
-"New Look and H&M did such nice stuff in the 2000s and '90s.
-Google what the old labels look like and learn them.
-Old clothes are usually better quality than the garments made today anyway."

 "Snap it up when you can" — Thidarat Kaha, 33

-Thidarat Kaha started her preloved and vintage store, Archive Six, in 2015 from the boot of a car.
-Last year she started selling and lending high-end, luxury and rare pieces from a London showroom.
+Thidarat Kaha started her pre-loved and vintage store, Archive Six, in 2015 from the trunk of a car.
+Last year, she started selling and lending high-end, luxury and rare pieces from a London showroom.

 Advertisement